robertoseba/gennie/README.md

-  clear       Clears all the conversation and preferences from cache completion  Generate the autocompletion script for the specified shell config      Configures Gennie export      Export the chat history to a file help        Help about any command model       Configures the model to use. profile     Profile management
+  clear       Clears all the conversation and preferences from cache completion  Generate the autocompletion script for the specified shell config      Configures Gennie export      Export the conversation to a file help        Help about any command model       Configures the model to use. profile     Profile management